QuentinTorg/keebgen/README.md

-# keebgen
+# KeebGen
 A python library that gives the poeple who use keyboards the most the power to design their own created by Darren Harton and Quentin Torgerson

 ## Package Summary
-The keebgen package is intended as a way for programmers to easily generate their own custom keyboards.
+The KeebGen package is intended as a way for programmers to easily generate their own custom keyboards.
 This project was inspired by the Dactyl project, but is intended to be a genaric library of building blocks that can be used to quickly and easily design any type of keyboard.

-keebgen provides users with common keybaord primatives that allow a user to model an entire keyboard without having to worry about the minutia of a design.
+KeebGen provides users with common keybaord primatives that allow a user to model an entire keyboard without having to worry about the minutia of a design.
 A Cherry MX switch is a standard part, so users should not have to re-draw a socket for it every time they want to design a new keyboard.
 Instead, they can just add a CherryMXSocket() to the model and move it to its place.

-keebgen uses the [SolidPython](https://github.com/SolidCode/SolidPython) package to generate openscad files.
+KeebGen uses the [SolidPython](https://github.com/SolidCode/SolidPython) package to generate openscad files.
 [OpenSCAD](https://www.openscad.org/) is a free software that generates 3D models from code.
 OpenSCAD is a powerful tool for making parametric 3D models, but it can be difficult for a python programmer to get used to its syntax.
-The SolidPython package bridges the gap, and is the basis of keebgen modeling.
+The SolidPython package bridges the gap, and is the basis of KeebGen modeling.

 ## Quick Start